iterative/cml.dev/content/docs/ref/runner.md

 </tab>
 </toggle>

-You may also require additional permissions specific to your application (for example, ...).
+You may also require additional permissions specific to your application (for example: object storage, private docker registries, and other cloud services).
 These additional permissions should be managed separately, and exposed either as independent credentials or via [`--cloud-permission-set`](https://cml.dev/doc/ref/runner#--cloud-permission-set)